Australia's first De Forest phonofilm

 A royal visit to Australia early in 1927 provided an excellent opportunity to produce the first Australian motion picture with viable sound-on-film.

-The (English) Duke and Duchess of York came to the country late in March 1927, with the main objective of opening Federal Parliament in the new Federal capital of Canberra.
+The (English) Duke and Duchess of York came to the country late in March 1927, with the main objective of opening the newly-built Federal Parliament building in the Federal capital of Canberra.
 While here they also visited all state capital cities and some country towns and areas.

 In mid-1925, De Forest Phonofilms (Australia) Limited was incorporated, with the object of producing motion pictures with sound-on-film using the process devised and patented by the American inventor Dr. Lee de Forest.
 The general manager of De Forest Phonofilms (Australia) was Stanley William Hawkins, a retired army captain who had set himself up in business in Sydney after World War 1.

-The camera, microphones, mixing panels, and other electronics that would enable the taking of phonofilms arrived in Sydney on 17 March 1927 on board the City of Yokohama, from New York, giving Hawkins and company just over a week before the arrival of the Duke and Duchess to learn how to use them to record sound along with images.
-They had on their staff Harry West Jones, a De Forest engineer who had been in Australia since September 1926, and who had helped to set up their studios, and who would now get the camera and sound recording gear in working order.
+The camera, microphones, mixing panels, and other electronics that would enable the taking of phonofilms arrived in Sydney on 17 March 1927 on board the City of Yokohama from New York.
+After several days' delay for customs clearance, Hawkins and company had less than a week before the arrival of the Duke and Duchess to learn how to use the equipment to record sound along with images.
+They had on their staff Harry West Jones, a De Forest engineer who had been in Australia since September 1926, and who had helped to set up their studios and to train their staff, and who would now get the camera and sound recording gear in working order.

 The reception of the Duke and Duchess of York at Farm Cove, Sydney